Karnataka Kalashri

-Karnataka Kalashri Award is a State Akademi Award and highest civilian award of the Karnataka state government's Karnataka Sangeeta Nritya Academy and Department of Kannada and Culture.
+Karnataka Kalashri Award is a State Akademi Award of the Karnataka state government's Karnataka Sangeeta Nritya Academy and Department of Kannada and Culture.
 Karnataka is a state in SW India.
 Each year the Academy Awards for excellence in performance of music, art, dance and literature are awarded at the Karnataka Sangeeta Nritya Academy.
 The award carries citation, trophy, shawl.